 Another classic way to watch NY sunsets is with some city views from the Top of the Rock Observation Deck, or the Empire State building.

 Sunsets with fine dining at The Marriott Marquis Hotel, or Iris & B Gerald Cantor Roof Garden.

 You can even book sunsets helicopter rides for that fancy sunsets over NYC vibes.

 NYC sunsets also look pretty good from the Hudson River, Valentino Pier – Red Hook, or Staten Island Ferry.

-Alternatively, with Roosevelt tram (gondola) if you time it right, you can watch the NYC sunsets or even sunrise over the East River, connecting Midtown with Roosevelt island.
+Alternatively, with the Roosevelt tram (gondola) if you time it right, you can watch the NYC sunsets or even sunrise over the East River, connecting Midtown with Roosevelt island.

 Day trips for new york solo travels

 During your New York solo travels, if you have spare time, it is a perfect opportunity to get out of the city to see more of what New York state has to offer.
 There are 62 cities within NY state but here are the ones most talked about Buffalo, Rochester, Yonkers, Syracuse, the capital city Albany, or New Rochelle all of which can be reached with subways.

 New York is one of the most thrilling, and most accessible solo travel destinations in the world.
 It is easy to navigate, with endless sights and countless buzzing eateries and hotels to suit everyone’s budget.
 This city just makes you feel alive.